-CLICK HERE to obtain all Bain versions released previous to Bain0.0.
-The first one is the Fortran90 version used in Xin Gu’s dissertation and the publication in the British Journal of Mathematical and Statisticsal Psychology.
+CLICK HERE to obtain all Bain versions released previous to Bain-0.1.0.
+The first one is the Fortran90 version used in Xin Gu’s dissertation and the publication in the British Journal of Mathematical and Statistical Psychology.

-CLICK HERE to obtain Bain0-0 and the tutorial explaining how to evaluate classical and informative hypotheses using the Bayes factor.
+CLICK HERE to obtain Bain-0.1.0, installation instructions for Windows, Mac, and Linux, and the tutorial explaining how to evaluate classical and informative hypotheses using the Bayes factor.
 You are well advised to read the tutorial before using Bain.

 Is your application not included in the list and you want support, send an e-mail to H.Hoijtink@uu.nl and include the model you want to use, your hypotheses, and data.
 You can also invite us to give a workshop based on the material covered in WorkshopSlides.pdf

-- The t-test with unequal variances per group
+- The independent samples t-test with unequal variances per group

 - Equivalence testing